20H

 I intentionally keep training groups small, as I find this supports trust, relational safety, and deeper learning.
 I approach the training as a co-learning process, shaped by the different lived experiences participants bring.
 Working with trauma continually reminds us of the limits of our own assumptions, and of how differently the same experience, language, or practice can be received by different people.

-when does the NEXT TRAINING take place?
+When does the next training take place?

-Friday, January 16th - 16.00 - 20.00 CET
+Friday, February 13th - 16.00 - 20.00 Central European Time CET

-Saturday, January 17th - 11.00 -17.00 CET
+Saturday, February 14th - 11.00 -17.00 Central European Time CET

-Sunday, January 18th - 11.00 - 17.00 CET
+Sunday, February 15th - 11.00 - 17.00 Central European Time CET

 The course consists of 15 hours of online learning together + 5 hrs of independent study/reading with materials provided.
 Each day we start and end with a TCTSY- practice.
 The first hour on Saturday and Sunday is dedicated to TCTSY - practice, where you can have an embodied experience of the methodology.
 We also end each day with a ca. 30 min TCTSY embodiment practice.
 Starting from day 2, you will also get the opportunity to try out some of the TCTSY principles.

-what is the language of instruction?
+What is the language of instruction?

-who is this training FOR?
+Who is this training for?

 This training is open to anyone interested in trauma and the body—whether for personal exploration, professional development, or both.
 Throughout the program, we dedicate significant time to exploring and embodying the core principles of TCTSY, including personal practice, reflection, and experiential learning